 - reimburse applicants for justifiable travel and accommodation expenses associated with the event;

 - pay for the services of non-AALL members (e.g. the presenters of professional development workshops or guest speakers at symposia).

 Grant money cannot be used to pay AALL members a personal fee for services rendered, but could be used to pay an AALL member’s unit for their time.

-Email the completed application form to the Grant secretary.
+Email the completed application form to the Grant coordinator.